casperbang/TopIt/README.md

 * &lt;Alt&gt;+&lt;Num 1&gt; Selects  lower-left edges of window for manipulation
 * &lt;Alt&gt;+&lt;Num 3&gt; Selects  lower-right edges of window for manipulation

-Remember, this is an initial code drop and therefore work in progress!
+Remember, this is an initial code drop and therefore work in progress.
+You may read more about it on my blog at http://blog.bangbits.com